VinayXmarty/Sprut.fit/README.md

 # About page

 The custom marquee from react and accordin from react made things easy and alignment of page makes it look better , it took me time to find perfect fonts

+# Tools page

+the hover animation on image picture makes the image appear as background i.e blurred which gives a very good look to page